fineans/temp-mail/README.md

 ## 🔨 Setup

-clone the repo Resourcesgit clone https://github.com/fineans/temp-mail.git</kbd>
+clone the repo <kbd>git clone https://github.com/fineans/temp-mail.git</kbd>.
 You need Python 3.
 Install The modules from the python files using <kbd>pip install</kbd> or <kbd>pip3 install</kbd>.

 ## Usage